Othernet-Project/outernet-linux-lband/docs/source/install.rst

 The library used by the demodulator will need to be built on your machine, so build tools will need to be installed.
-On most distros, the build tools usually come as a single package/metapackage that are named build-essential, base-devel, and similar name.
+On most distros, the build tools usually come as a single package/metapackage that are named build-essential, base-devel, and similar.
 Additionally pkg-config and development headers for libusb 1.0 should also be installed.

 Here are some ways to install them on different distros.